KiltedCode/khandaria-campaign/sessions/README.md

 The joint hero task force discusses their plan, because time is running out if they want to act.

 [March 4, 2021 - But I want to Attack](2021/2021-03-04-but-i-want-to-attack.md)
-After a large discover the heroes must decide their next steps and report back to `Guros`.
+After a large discover the heroes must decide their next steps and report back to `Gurrus`.

 [February 18, 2021 - Lantern Watch](2021/2021-02-18-lantern-watch.md)
 After rendezvousing with the other heroes, it is time to get a closer look at the castle ahead.

 [February 4, 2021 - Going on a Bear Hunt](2021/2021-02-04-going-on-a-bear-hunt.md)
-The heroes ready to leave Stormpeak, but first report intel to `Guros`.
+The heroes ready to leave Stormpeak, but first report intel to `Gurrus`.

 [January 21, 2021 - Dwarven Ruckus](2021/2021-01-21-dwarven-ruckus.md)
 After their battle, the heroes head to Stormpeak, for rest and hopefully aid.